loretoparisi/docker/README.md

 ### OpenCV
 [OpenCV](http://opencv.org/) (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.

+### Sockeye
+[Sockeye](https://github.com/awslabs/sockeye) is a sequence-to-sequence framework for Neural Machine Translation based on Apache MXNet.
+It implements the well-known encoder-decoder architecture with attention.

 ## miscellaneous
 A collection of utilities.